Knowledge-Infused Prompting: Assessing and Advancing Clinical Text Data Generation with Large Language Models: Additional Preliminary Studies

 \section{Additional Preliminary Studies}

 We present additional preliminary studies of the t-SNE plots in Figure~\ref{fig:add_prelim_tsne} and the regularized entity frequencies in Figure~\ref{fig:add_prelim_freq}.
+In Figure \ref{fig:add_prelim_tsne}, we visualize the embeddings\footnote{We employ SentenceBERT~\citep{reimers2019sentence} as the text encoder.} of both the ground truth training data and synthetic datasets generated via two representative methods.
+Overall, these methods use generic prompts (see Appendix~\ref{sec:prompt_format_bsl} for details) with minimal domain-specific constraints.
 These results further justify the distribution shift issue mentioned in section \ref{sec:limitations}, demonstrating that the limited diversity as well as the distribution shift issue generally exists for a broad range of clinical NLP tasks.